Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 Throughout this guide, imagine yourself building a data platform with Snowflake and dbt Cloud for your organization, starting with two teams:

-1. **Core data team:** a team of experienced data engineers who build foundational data marts in Snowflake organized in a star schema of fact and dimensional tables
+1. **Central data team:** a team of experienced data engineers who build foundational data marts in Snowflake organized in a star schema of fact and dimensional tables
 2. **Finance team:** a team that includes data analysts in the finance department who want to own their data and data processes

 Each step of the guide will show you how to use features of both Snowflake and dbt Cloud to achieve building **data products**.
 As mentioned in the introduction, data products have the following properties: